numericalprojects/2Dschrodinger/README.md

  We want to solve this for different potentials $V(x,y)$.
 The potentials will be infinite square well, harmonic oscillator, a Gaussian-like potential and a hydrogen-like potential.
 The infinite square well has analytical solutions as well as the harmonic oscillator and even hydrogen in 3 dimensions but for a Gaussian-like potential we must use numerical solutions.
+The wavefunction is discretized on a grid from -L to L.